She’s my daughter, after all, a miniature me in many ways.

 Surely, I’m not the only one who hates the surprises and plain-out hyperventilates at the unexpected.

-I consider the 70 followers, sent out by Jesus with instructions that would probably make me faint and whine:
+I consider the 72 followers, sent out by Jesus with instructions that would probably make me tremble:

 They had no travel agenda, no itinerary, no schedule, no advance contacts or fall-back positions.
 No money for the hotel when hospitality failed.
 No change of shoes for weather fluctuations or suitcases stuffed with extra underwear and layers of clothing “just in case.”